British literature: Literature for children and young adults

 Roald Dahl is a prominent author of children's fantasy novels, like Charlie and the Chocolate Factory in 1964, which are often inspired from experiences from his childhood, with often unexpected endings, and unsentimental, dark humour.
 Popular school stories from this period include Ronald Searle's St Trinian's.

 J. K. Rowling's Harry Potter fantasy series is a sequence of seven novels that chronicle the adventures of the adolescent wizard Harry Potter is the best-selling book series in history.
-The series has been translated into 67 languages, placing Rowling among the most translated authors in history.
-Cressida Cowell wrote How to Train Your Dragon, a series of twelve books set in a fictional Viking world.
+The series has been translated into 67 languages, placing Rowling among the more translated authors in history.